DANIE0812/QR-code-component/README.md

 ## Acknowledgments

-Special shout-out to Melvin Aguilar 🧑🏻‍💻 (@MelvinAguilar) on frontend mentor for the corrections and insights.
+Special thanks to Melvin Aguilar 🧑🏻‍💻 (@MelvinAguilar) on frontend mentor for the corrections and insights.